Bridge in Singapore

 A manmade fountain!
 It’s possible only in Singapore.

-By now, you’ve seen so much of Singapore, and your flight to your next destination is just around the corner.
-But wait—your trip to Singapore isn’t quite over yet!
+By now, you’ve experienced so much of Singapore — and your flight is just around the corner.
+But wait: your Singapore adventure isn’t quite over yet.

-Make sure to arrive at Changi Airport at least 6 hours before your departure.
+Make sure to arrive at Changi Airport at least 4–6 hours before your departure.
 Why?
-Because the landside of Changi features a nature-themed entertainment and retail complex that you simply cannot miss.
+Because the landside of Changi features Jewel — a nature-themed entertainment and retail complex that you simply cannot miss.

-As you step inside, you’ll be greeted by the Rain Vortex, the world’s tallest indoor waterfall, and the sprawling Shiseido Forest Valley, a five-story garden that feels straight out of a science fiction movie.
-It’s as if you’ve walked into a futuristic world, an oasis that feels both otherworldly and present—a truly remarkable experience to end your Singapore adventure on.
+As you step inside, you’ll be greeted by the Rain Vortex — the world’s tallest indoor waterfall at 40 metres — and the sprawling Shiseido Forest Valley, a five-story indoor garden that feels like science fiction come to life.
+It’s an extraordinary way to end a trip to an extraordinary city.

 Accommodation in Singapore

-Unless you want to stay in a hostel, the hotels of Singapore are expensive.
-The hostels are not cheap either.
-If you are on a budget, and a couple, my suggestion would be to go for a budget hotel rather than hostels.
+Unless you want to stay in a hostel, Singapore hotels are expensive.
+The hostels aren’t cheap either.
+If you’re on a budget as a couple, I’d suggest going for a budget hotel over a hostel.

 High End (More than US$200 for 2 persons)